 Do I have to be a Christian to apply?

+It depends on the college(s) to which you apply.
+Students applying to Oakland City are not required to demonstrate a faith commitment and students from any or no religious traditions are invited to apply.
 Applicants to Taylor are required to sign a statement that affirm their core evangelical Christian commitments and desire to participate in a Christian community with shared lifestyle expectations.

 Act Six was born out of the conviction that division and inequity among people saddens God and that the leadership needed to bridge and heal those divisions requires a deep humility and commitment to service.
 Act Six believes that the Christian faith both demands and makes uniquely possible a bold and authentic reconciliation between people from across God’s creation.
 Act Six staff operate out of deep Christian commitments—commitments that include genuine respect for those who do not share their convictions.

 Regardless of their religious tradition, Act Six scholars should be open to exploring various Christian perspectives on leadership and service and should be aware that a significant portion of the training program will be dedicated to this exploration.
 In the midst of this exploration, disagreement and differing perspectives are welcomed and engaged.

 Applicants should also be comfortable with the distinct identity, mission and faith commitments of each college to which they apply.
 You can explore the diversity of how each college understands its commitment to faith and learning on each college’s website.